-Infant observation: you will observe a baby in its family home every week for up to two years.
-Your observations will be presented for discussion in a small seminar group and your experience of observing will be the basis for learning about very early development and relationships.
+Infant observation: you will observe a baby in its family home every week for one hour for up to two years.
+You will have one (PGCert) or two (PGDip and MA) years of mixed first and second year student small group seminars, learning about early emotional development.

-Work discussion: you will attend multidisciplinary seminars where you will bring detailed studies of your work for discussion.
-This will help you improve your understanding of the unconscious dynamics at play at both institutional and interpersonal levels.
+Work discussion: one (PGCert) or two (PGDip/MA) years of mixed first and second year small group seminars where you present detailed observational accounts of your own work, building an understanding of the unconscious dynamics at play at both institutional and interpersonal levels.

-Child development research: you will explore attachment theory, neurobiology, developmental psychology and anthropology.
+Child development research: you will study selected key concepts and theories from a range of research fields - attachment theory, neurobiology, developmental psychology and anthropology.

-Young child observation: you will observe a pre-school child in their family or nursery setting to learn about the emotional meaning of a child’s behaviour as they start to relate to others outside the family.
+Young child observation (PGDip/MA only): one year of small group seminars, supporting you to observe a pre-school child, in their family or nursery setting, to learn about the emotional meaning of a child’s behaviour as they start to relate to others outside the family.

 You will develop your skills in detailed observation of infants and young children.
 You will improve your understanding human development informed by a psychoanalytic approach and child development research.